d2osborn/Power-Outages/README.md

 ## Introduction
 One major issue that's constantly being faced globally is the occurrence of power outages.
 Power outages pose a problem because they can disrupt daily life, impact critical services, pose safety risks, and result in economic losses for individuals, businesses, and communities.
 The dataset I will be working on is the data that was used in an article by Sayanti Mukherjee et al., "A Multi-Hazard Approach to Assess Severe Weather-Induced Major Power Outage Risks in the U.S.", and can be accessed from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure, at https://engineering.purdue.edu/LASCI/research-data/outages.

-This dataset covers **major power outages**--outages that affect at least 50,000 customers or cause an unplanned firm load loss of at least 300 MW--in the U.S. from January 2000 to July 2016, which includes several important features such as geographical location, timing, climatic conditions, land-use characteristics, electricity consumption, and economic attributes of the affected states.
+This dataset covers **major power outages**--outages that affected at least 50,000 customers or caused an unplanned firm load loss of at least 300 MW--in the U.S. from January 2000 to July 2016, which includes several important features such as geographical location, timing, climatic conditions, land-use characteristics, electricity consumption, and economic attributes of the affected states.

 The central question I am interested in is: **What are the characteristics of major power outages with higher severity?** I want to use data analysis to understand which characteristics have the highest impact on major power outages, and using this knowledge I can set up a model that predicts the energy consumption of an area.
 Accurately predicting the energy consumption levels of an area allows energy companies to effectively manage and allocate resources, ensuring a stable and reliable supply of electricity.
 Leading to more reliable electricity services, reduced economic losses, and increased safety for individuals and infrastructure.